matt-russo/pixelsynth-sw/README.md

 # pixelsynth-sw
-Olivia Jack's [PixelSynth](https://ojack.xyz/PIXELSYNTH/), modified for Sonification World Chat's "Learn" Working Group by [SYSTEM Sounds](https://system-sounds.com)
+Olivia Jack's [PixelSynth](https://ojack.xyz/PIXELSYNTH/), modified for Sonification [Sonification World](https://www.youtube.com/channel/UC_pFRNR2M4_6UA83dBb7nfA) by [SYSTEM Sounds](www.system-sounds.com).

+This is a streamlined version designed to be easy to use for classroom activities and accessible to screen readers.

 [Live Version](https://matt-russo.github.io/pixelsynth-sw/)